Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Why do we need sustainable business models?

+• They reflect your values and mission.
 But maybe you’re not motivated entirely by money.
 Perhaps you’re driven by the desire to be the change you’d like to see in the world.
+A sustainable business model helps ensure your growth doesn’t come at the expense of the environment or society.

-After all, the larger a business grows, the greater its impact is on the world and the people around it.
+• They reduce risk as your business grows.
+The larger a business grows, the greater its impact on the world and the people around it.
 It’s better to start sustainably than to make the switch 10 years down the line — or when stakeholders begin pushing back on unsustainable business practices.

 Bottom LineBottom line